 Catastrophe

-Let's be honest, we know the state the armed forces were in at that time.
+Let's not hide the fact that we know the state the armed forces were in at that time.
 Frankly, there's nothing surprising.
 But the tragedy is colossal, so many people died...
 And of course, this cannot be forgotten

-According to the official version, the catastrophe occurred due to a series of violations in the procedures for handling the 65-76A torpedo, which began during the preparation stage on shore.
+According to the official version, the catastrophe occurred due to a series of violations in the procedures for handling the 65-76A torpedo, which began as early as the preparation stage on shore.
 These violations led to an explosion of an oxygen-kerosene mixture in the first compartment, which caused a fire.
-As a result of the fire and explosion, the crew of the first three compartments, including the main command post, was incapacitated.
-The uncontrolled submarine sank, and the subsequent impact on the seabed caused the explosion of the entire torpedo ammunition, which led to the death of all 118 people on board.
+As a result of the fire and explosion, the crew of the first three compartments, including the main command post, was disabled.
+The uncontrolled submarine sank, and the subsequent impact on the bottom caused the explosion of the entire torpedo ammunition, which led to the death of all 118 people on board.

 It sank.